Pricing and hedging of SOFR derivatives: Trading Strategies with SOFR Futures

 where we now have $\wtVf(\varphi )=(\Bhh)^{-1}V(\varphi )=(B^c)^{-1}V(\varphi)$ and thus collateralization with any process $C$ does not affect the wealth dynamics of a self-financing futures strategy.
-Needless to say, the choice of collateral $C$ is still crucial for specification of the close-out payment, which is used the settle the trade in the occurrence of counterparty's default (for related issues regarding credit risk, e.g., Bielecki et al. \cite{BR2015,BCR2018}, Brigo et al. \cite{BBFPR2018,BBFPR2020}, Brigo and Pallavicini \cite{BP2014}, Cr\'epey \cite{C2015a,C2015b}, and Pallavicini et al. \cite{PPB2012}). \er
+Needless to say, the choice of collateral $C$ is still crucial for specification of the close-out payment, which is used to settle the trade in the occurrence of the counterparty's default.
+For related issues regarding explicit modeling of the counterparty credit risk, the interested reader is referred to, e.g., Bielecki et al. \cite{BR2015,BCR2018}, Brigo et al. \cite{BBFPR2022}, Brigo and Pallavicini \cite{BP2014}, Cr\'epey \cite{C2015a,C2015b}, and Pallavicini et al. \cite{PPB2012}. } \end{remark}

-The level of collateralization is usually chosen to be proportional to the price of a contract, which is formally represented by the wealth of a hedging strategy.
-Therefore, we henceforth assume that $C = -\beta V(\varphi)$ where $\beta$ is an $\bff$-adapted, nonnegative stochastic process.
-Notice that is not assumed that the process $\beta$ is fixed and applied to all trades between various counterparties.

-On the contrary, we acknowledge that $\beta$ depends on the CSA complementing a particular trade and thus we allow for an arbitrary level of collateralization for every contract studied in our market model.
-In that sense, the level of collateralization can be seen as a additional parameter affecting the price of a contract, which entails that one gets a whole spectrum of prices for any particular contract within a common market model.
-The following proposition will allow us to effectively deal with proportional collateralization of an arbitrary derivative contract.
+The level of collateralization is usually chosen to be proportional to the current mark-to-market value of a trade, which is here formally represented by the wealth process of a hedging strategy.
+Therefore, we henceforth assume that $C = -\beta V(\varphi)$ where $\beta$ is an $\bff$-adapted, nonnegative stochastic process reflecting the level of proportionality.
+Notice that there is no need to assume that the process $\beta$ is a universal process applied to all trades between a bank and its numerous counterparties (or even to various trades with the same counterparty) but it is instead explicitly specified in the Credit Support Annex (CSA), which is a binding document that gives the terms for the provision of collateral by the parties in a trade.
+Therefore, $\beta$ depends on the CSA complementing a particular trade and thus we make allowance for an arbitrary level of collateralization for a derivative security studied in our market model.
+In that sense, the level of collateralization can be seen as an additional parameter affecting the contract's price, meaning that one can get a whole spectrum of potential prices for any particular contract within a common market model.
+The following proposition will allow us to effectively deal with the case of proportional collateralization for an arbitrary derivative security.